 Combining political commentary with literary criticism, Covering Islam continues Edward Said's lifelong investigation of the ways in which language not only describes but also defines political reality.
 Used book in Good Condition.
 At the same time, islamic countries use "Islam" to justify unrepresentative and often repressive regimes.

-World Orders Old and NewColumbia University Press - Vintage Books.
+World Orders Old and NewColumbia University Press #ad - World Orders Old and New #ad - Vintage Books.
 Used book in Good Condition.
 Public Affairs.
 He develops a forceful critique of Western government, from imperialist foreign policies to the Clinton administration's empty promises to the poor.
 Chomsky takes on the international scene since 1945, devoting particular attention to events following the collapse of the Soviet Union.

 Tracking how empire did and did not work via those who struggled against it recasts ways of measuring not simply imperial success or failure, but its very viability across the uneven terrain of daily power.
 Oxford university press academ.
 The trouble with empire, in contrast, originates from skepticism about the ability of hegemons to rule unchallenged and about the capacity of imperial rule to finally and fully subdue those who contested it.